abhijithk1/api-service-generator/README.md

     make run
     ```

 The server will start on port 8080.
+The migration is done automatically.
+If needed, you can migrate it manually using the Makefile commands.

 ### Makefile